ecmnet/MAVGCL/README.md

 This JavaFx based tool enables PX4 Users to record and analyse data published via UDP during flight or based on PX4Logs.
 It is not intended to replace the QGC.

+Any comments and contributions are welcome.

 **Status:** Last updated 16/04/2016

-Display device parameters.
-Performance and stability fixes.

 **Features:**